Swatilekha-Roy/Old-Pracer-Website/README.md

 # Pracer Old Ed-tech Website

-An ed-tech website homepage which has been developed using HTML5, CSS3, JS, wow.js, Bootstrap.
+The previous version of an ed-tech website homepage which has been developed using HTML5, CSS3, JS, wow.js, Bootstrap.